giotto-ai/giotto-deep/paper.md

 `giotto-deep` architecture is schematised, using UML, in picture \autoref{fig:arch}.

-The hyper perameter searches (HPO) can aslo be distributed on a `kubernetes` cluster using [python RQ](https://python-rq.org).
+The hyper perameter searches (HPO) can aslo be distributed on a `kubernetes` cluster using [python RQ](https://python-rq.org), speeding up the computation: this is an essential aspect when deal with large models and large hyper parameters searches.
 Many topological computations in `giotto-deep` are performed by `giotto-tda` [@tauzin2021giotto].

-# Mentions
+# Research projects using `giotto-deep`

-The current most relevant application of this software is the Persformer: a novel algorithms to automatically transform persistence diagrams into vectors [@reinauer2021persformer].
+The current most relevant scientific application of this software is the Persformer: a novel algorithm to automatise the persistence diagrams vectorisation [@reinauer2021persformer].

 # Acknowledgements

-The authors acknowledge the financial support of the nnosuisse project 41665.1 IP-ICT.
+The authors would like to acknowledge the financial support of the Swiss federation:
+Innosuisse project 41665.1 IP-ICT.

 # References